chrisdetmering/Human-API-Integration/feedback.md

 ![diagram](images/7.png)

-I think more diagram would have helped me understand your authorzation pattern.
+I think a more linear diagram would have helped me understand your authorzation pattern.
 So if the diagram was something like:

 New user > create session_token > HAPI Connected > connect source > etc.